The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Generic Framework

-The LE can be analytically obtained when the nonzero derivative is quantized to be exactly one integer for all range of $\epsilon$: $d\gamma_{\epsilon}/d\epsilon=2\pi\mathbb{Z}$. {This condition implies the absence of turning points before which corresponds to there is no turning point before $\gamma_{\epsilon}$ intersects the $x-$ or $y-$axis,} as illustrated in Fig.~\ref{fig:Fig1}(b).
-In this case, the analytic expression for the LE is first obtained by calculating the complexified LE $\gamma_{\epsilon}$ at the limit $\epsilon \to \infty$, which is computationally straightforward.
-Using the properties that $\gamma_{\epsilon}(E)$ is convex, continuous, and piecewise linear with a quantized right-derivative, the analytic expression of the LE determined at $\epsilon \to \infty$ can be extended to all values of $\epsilon$.
-Finally, the exact LE is obtained by evaluating $\gamma_{\epsilon=0}$, which represents the original Lyapunov exponent that characterizes the properties of all eigenstates.
+In this case, the nonzero part of derivative of LE is quantized to an integer for all range of $\epsilon$: $d\gamma_{\epsilon}/d\epsilon=2\pi\mathbb{Z}$.
+This condition also implies that there is no turning point before $\gamma_{\epsilon}$ intersects the $x-$ or $y-$axis, as illustrated in Fig.~\ref{fig:Fig1}(b).
+This has an important consequence that the analytic expression for the LE can be determined in the following way: one first computes the complexified LE $\gamma_{\epsilon}$ at the limit $\epsilon \to \infty$, which can be obtained straightforwardly.
+Then, using the properties that $\gamma_{\epsilon}(E)$ is convex, continuous, and piecewise linear with a quantized right-derivative, the analytic expression of the LE determined at $\epsilon \to \infty$ can be extended to all values of $\epsilon$.
+Finally, the exact LE is obtained by taking back $\gamma_{\epsilon=0}$, which represents the original physical Lyapunov exponent that characterizes the properties of all eigenstates.